john-smilga/aws-cdk-course/README.md

 - first get product id by running `getAllProducts.ts` lambda and provide the value
 - run the test two times
+- second time you should see the 404 response since we removed the product
 - test on front-end

 ## The End